Guidelines for the bachelor’s thesis in engineering and science at the Faculty of Technology, Environmental and Social Sciences

 Information regarding the group examination

-(1) In a group examination, all participants in the group must contribute to a joint product.
-The grade for the product shall be the same for the entire group.
-If there is doubt concerning whether an examination candidate contributes or has contributed sufficiently to receive credit for a joint product, a written individual statement must be obtained from all group members and the academic supervisor or course supervisor.
-The university college may resolve that the examination candidate shall be considered to have failed to attend the examination.
+(1) For group examinations, all members of the group must contribute to a joint product.
+The grade for the product shall be the same for every member of the entire group.
+If there is doubt as to whether a student has contributed, or has contributed sufficiently to receive recognition for the joint product; written individual statements shall be obtained from all members of the group, as well as the academic supervisor and the course coordinator.
+The university college may then make a decision as to whether the student shall be considered to have failed to appear for the examination.

-(2) When handing in a group examination assignment, all students must approve that the group leader hands in the examination paper on behalf of the entire group.
-This is carried out by accepting the group invitation in the examination system.
-For bachelor's and master's theses, approval by the group leader also applies to the entire group if the group leader approves the agreement for publication in the university college's knowledge archive.’
+(2) For the submission of a group examination, all of the students in the group must approve that the group leader submits the examination assignment on behalf of the entire group.
+This occurs once the group invitation in the examination system is accepted.
+For bachelor’s and master’s theses, the approval applies to the entire group and if the group leader approves the agreement concerning publication in the university college’s knowledge archive.

 And § 13-13 about New assessment following the appeal of a grade: